 This study is extremely interesting.
 What we are finding out now with the use of very specific outcome measures is a much more detailed view of how our patients are faring after specific procedures.
 As we pointed out in our last post just because someone has not requested another operation or had a full redislocation after shoulder instability surgery doesn’t mean that their shoulder is perfect.
 And this study proves that even subtle bone loss- below the 25% threshold- contributes to that.

 As surgeons and patients the question always comes down to what do we do?
 What action do we take?
 And as importantly, what action do we NOT take?

 Most shoulder surgeons will tend to address bone loss by doing an operation such as a Laterjet procedure or other “bone block” procedure if we judge a defect to be a “critical size” defect.
-Deciding what is “critical size” is not entirely as cut and dried as figuring out if there is 25% bone loss on the glenoid.
-There are other factors to consider such as whether you are a contact athlete, whether you have failed other procedures, or whether the ball part of the joint (humeral head) locks or engages in the socket.
+Deciding what is “critical size” is not always clear cut.
+There are many factors to consider such as whether you are a contact athlete, whether you have failed other procedures, or whether the ball part of the joint (humeral head) locks or engages in the socket.

 Some surgeons will do a bone block procedure for nearly ALL instability cases.
 This tends to be more common in Europe.
 The advantage of doing this is that the surgeon gains a tremendous amount of experience in what is a very technical procedure.
 The disadvantage is that it may be a riskier operation.